codetheweb/Pigeon/README.md

 - Blazing fast
 - All around awesomeness!

+**NOTE: Please use a UPS**.
+Without one your single board computer may shut down with the incorrect status or become corrupted.
+Tips on a UPS can be found on the [Wiki](https://github.com/codetheweb/Pigeon/wiki).

 ## Q&A
 #### Why PHP?
 The only other major option, in my mind, is NodeJS.
 And while that's hip and cool, I've found it